MOAKIEE/ME-Placement-Tool/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0-only).

+You are free to use this mod in modpacks under the terms of the LGPL-3.0-only license.

 ## Credits